 With the organization of the event, Nepal also helped to develop infrastructures that facilitated the smooth flow of tourists all around the country.

-Visit Nepal 1998 was an amazing success as it attracted many travelers from all over Europe, North and South America, Australia and other parts of the world.
+Visit Nepal 1998 was an amazing success as it attracted many travellers from all over Europe, North and South America, Australia and other parts of the world.

 Visit Nepal 2011